Employee Benefits Packages and Perks in Wisconsin, WI

 Wisconsin Deferred Compensation

-Designed specifically for state employees, the Wisconsin Deferred Compensation Program is a retirement savings plan.
+Designed specifically for state workers, the Wisconsin Deferred Compensation Program is a retirement savings plan.
 It offers several tax benefits and deferred investment options, providing an attractive option for individuals and businesses looking to save money for their future.

 Income Continuation Insurance (ICI)